alinaitkin/TrackMaven.github.io/content/docker-and-fig.md

 Avatar: cameron-maske
 Summary: In this post, I'll be talking about how we manage our local development environments across TrackMaven's development team and cover an example of spinning up a non-trivial stack locally.

-# A Better Development Environment with Docker and Fig

 Local development environments can be a nightmare.
 Have you every run into a scenario where something works on your machine, but not on your colleagues?
 Having to spend time debugging platform specific problems is a frustrating productivity sink.